Frey-mond/avocados/README.md

 __Authors: Zachary Zhang, Eric Kim, Daniel Lee__

 # Research Questions
 1.  `AveragePrice` vs `TotalVolume`.
 How do they compare, is there a correlation between the two, and what are the general trends?
-We would have 4 plots, two are to plot the overall U.S. to see general trends.
+We would have 3 plots, 1 is to plot the overall U.S. to see general trends.
 The other two plots would be seeing the trends in each state.

 2.